Kapper History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 11273 listed: Symon le Cappere, Oxfordshire; John le Capiere, Oxfordshire; and Thomas le Capiere, Oxfordshire.

-Important Dates for the Kapper family
+Early History of the Kapper family

 This web page shows only a small excerpt of our Kapper research.
 Another 120 words (9 lines of text) are included under the topic Early Kapper History in all our PDF Extended History products and printed products wherever possible.